Gavin-Sun555/Hotel-Management-System/README.md

 # Hotel Management System Beta 0.0.1 (2018-07-18)

 ## About
 This is my first C project as a freshman student at [University of Michigan-Shanghai Jiao Tong University Joint Institute](http://umji.sjtu.edu.cn/).
-To be honest, the code style of this project is not good and there are countless bugs and perhaps some memory leaks in this project.
+To be honest, the code style of this project is not good and there are some bugs and perhaps some memory leaks in this project.
 It is posted to record the starting point of my coding career.
 Future modifications may be made.
 Following is the original readme wrote at that time.
 I transfer the original txt file into markdown to make it easier to read.
 There are many redundent descrptions, which I will fix later.

 ## Compiling and Quick Start
 ### Compile on Linux and OS X